importantimport/shiraha/README.md

 ## ✨ Rewrite

 Shiraha is being rewritten in Vanilla Extract!

-The new documentation is currently not online, you can see the source code from [shiraha-ve](/packages/shiraha-ve/) and [docs-ve](/docs-ve/).
+The new documentation is temporarily deployed at https://shiraha.js.org/ve and you can see the source code at [shiraha-ve](/packages/shiraha-ve/) and [docs-ve](/docs-ve/).

 ## 📝 Documentation